The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: Introduction

-is the equivariant intersection form.
-Then we can represent $x$ by a generic immersion $S \colon S^2 \looparrowright M$ whose double points can be paired up by immersed Whitney discs $\{W_i\}$, which by boundary twisting and pushing down can be chosen to be disjointly embedded, framed, and to intersect $S$ transversely.
-Then the \emph{Kervaire--Milnor invariant} of $S$ is the count
+To recall the definition of the Kervaire--Milnor invariant, suppose that $x \in \pi_2(M) \cong H_2(M;\Z\pi)$ satisfies $\lambda_M(x,x)=0$.
+Then we can represent $x$ by a generic immersion $S \colon S^2 \looparrowright M$ whose double points can be paired up by generically immersed Whitney discs $\{W_i\}$; see e.g.\ \cite[Proposition~11.10]{the-book-ch11}, or \cite{KPRT}.
+By boundary twisting and pushing down~\cite[Sections~1.3~and~2.5]{Freedman-Quinn}, the Whitney discs can be chosen to be disjointly embedded, framed, and to intersect $S$ transversely.
+Then the \emph{Kervaire--Milnor invariant} of $S$ is